Measuring the star formation rate with gravitational waves from binary black holes: Discussion and outlook

 Including a model for the star-formation history and the time-delay distribution dramatically increases the power of the method, and the expense of its generality.
-Using the Madau-Dickinson SFR, Eq.~\ref{Eq.MDSFR} and an exponential time-delay distribution with unknown e-fold time $\tau$ as templates, we have shown how all unknowns can be measured with good precision after three months of data.
+Using the Madau-Dickinson SFR, Eq.~\eqref{Eq.MDSFR} and an exponential time-delay distribution with unknown e-fold time $\tau$ as templates, we have shown how all unknowns can be measured with good precision after 30000 simulated signals.
 The measurement of the SFR parameters is not accurate for the universe with flat-in-log time delays, as one would have expected given the mismatch between the time-delay template and the actual time-delay distribution.
 This kind of issues can be mitigated using templates with more parameters.
 The number of parameters will increase the computational cost of the analysis, and the uncertainty in the measurement.
 However, the number of detectable BBH is in the hundreds of thousand per year, which will compensate for the extra complexity of the model.

-In this work we have made a few simplifying assumptions to keep the computational cost under control. {First, we have assumed that the time-delay distribution is the same for all sources at all redshifts, while in reality it will depend on the redshift of the source through the metallicity of the environment~\citep{2019MNRAS.482.5012C}.
-This limitation can be lifted, introducing a functional form that relates time delay to redshift and possible other parameters, that will eventually be marginalized over.} Relatedly, we have neglected the dependence of the SFR and time-delay distribution on the mass and spins of the sources.
+In this work we have made a few simplifying assumptions to keep the computational cost under control.
+First, we have assumed that the time-delay distribution is the same for all sources at all redshifts, while in reality it will depend on the redshift of the source through the metallicity of the environment~\citep{2019MNRAS.482.5012C}.
+This limitation can be lifted, introducing a functional form that relates time delay to redshift and possible other parameters, that will eventually be marginalized over.
+Relatedly, we have neglected the dependence of the SFR and time-delay distribution on the mass and spins of the sources.
 This is not an intrinsic limitation of the method, and can be easily folded in the analysis.
 As these extra parameters are accounted for, we would expect that more sources will be required to achieve the same precision.
-But, as mentioned above, in this work we have considered three months worth of data.
-Many more detections will be available for these tests, and hence compensate for the increased complexity of the model.
+But, as mentioned above, in this work we have considered 30000 simulated signals, which correspond to a few weeks to one year of observing time, depending on the actual time-delay distribution.
+More detections will be available for these tests, hence compensating for the increased complexity of the model.